nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-ScopedVariables.md

 - during the bounded period of execution of a method
 - bound during start of scope and unbounded during end of scope (even exception)
 - Rebinding allowed but cannot modify Scoped Value
-- No cleanup required. automatically handled
+- No cleanup required.
+Automatically handled

 # Bind the Scoped Values to the Object
 all methods return boolean